CityofToronto/bdit_tt_request_app/tips-hacks-and-workarounds.md

 If it's a full travel time URI like `https://trans-bdit.intra.prod-toronto.ca/tt-request-backend/aggregate-travel-times/30415282/30415237/12/15/2025-09-01/2025-09-03/true/1234567` then all of those query parameters (corridor + dates + times + days-of-week + holidays) will be added.

 ## Help!
-The intersection I want to select isn't selectable!
+The intersection I need to select isn't selectable!

 This hack makes use of the one described above.